-Featuring golden soya chunks cooked in a delicious rich gravy, this soya chunks Manchurian will be your next favorite dish!
-It is jam-packed with flavors, savory and mildly spicy.
-Easy to make and ready in 30 minutes.
+Featuring pan-fried soya chunks cooked in a rich and savory gravy, this soya chunks Manchurian is a great meatless dinner!
+It is packed with flavors, easy to make, and ready in 30 minutes.

 💚Why you will love this recipe